Fusion energy gain factor: Breakeven

 In 1955, John Lawson was the first to explore the energy balance mechanisms in detail, initially in classified works but published openly in a now-famous 1957 paper.
 In this paper he considered and refined work by earlier researchers, notably Hans Thirring, Peter Thonemann, and a review article by Richard Post.
 Expanding on all of these, Lawson's paper made detailed predictions for the amount of power that would be lost through various mechanisms, and compared that to the energy needed to sustain the reaction.
 This balance is today known as the Lawson criterion.

 In a successful fusion reactor design, the fusion reactions generate an amount of power designated Pfus.
 Some amount of this energy, Ploss, is lost through a variety of mechanisms, mostly convection of the fuel to the walls of the reactor chamber and various forms of radiation that cannot be captured to generate power.
 In order to keep the reaction going, the system has to provide heating to make up for these losses, where Ploss = Pheat to maintain thermal equilibrium.

 The most basic definition of breakeven is when Q = 1, that is, Pfus = Pheat.

-Some works refer to this definition as scientific breakeven, to contrast it with similar terms.
-However, this usage is rare outside certain areas, specifically the inertial confinement fusion field, where the term is much more widely used.
-Inertial devices, and many similar concepts, do not attempt to maintain equilibrium but simply capture the energy produced.
-In this case, Pheat considers all of the energy needed to produce the reaction, whether it be direct heating or other systems such as laser or magnetic compression.
+Scientific breakeven

+Over time, new types of fusion devices were proposed with different operating systems.
+Of particular note is the concept of inertial confinement fusion, or ICF.
+The magnetic approaches, MCF for short, are generally designed to operate in the (quasi) steady state.
+That is, the plasma is maintained in fusion conditions for time scales much longer than the fusion reactions, on the order of seconds or minutes.
+The goal is to allow most of the fuel time to undergo a fusion reaction.
+In contrast, ICF reactions last only for a time on the order of dozens of fusion reactions, and instead attempt to ensure the conditions are such that the much of fuel will undergo fusion even in this very short time span.
+To do so, ICF devices compress the fuel to extreme conditions, where the self-heating reactions occur very rapidly.

+In an MCF device, the initial plasma is set up and maintained by large magnets, which in modern superconducting devices requires very little energy to run.
+Once set up, the steady state is maintained by injecting heat into the plasma with a variety of devices.
+These devices represent the vast majority of the energy needed to keep the system running.
+They are also relatively efficient, with perhaps as much as half of the electricity fed into them ending up as energy in the plasma.
+For this reason, Pheat in the steady state is something fairly close to all of the energy being fed into the reactor, and the efficiency of the heating systems is generally ignored.
+When the total efficiency is considered then it is generally not part of the calculation of Q, but instead included in the calculation of engineering breakeven, Qeng (see below).